okeyoallan/Molecular-biology-concept/README.md

 Made up of;
   * A phosphate group

-  * Sugar group, Deoxyribose or 2-deoxy-D-ribose sugar (OH replaced with H atom) eg Deoribose, fucose 6-deoxy-L-galactose component of fucoidan of brown algae,   Rhamnose 6-deoxy-L-mannose in plant glycosides....
+  * Sugar group, Deoxyribose or 2-deoxy-D-ribose sugar (OH replaced with H atom) eg Deoxiribose, fucose 6-deoxy-L-galactose component of fucoidan of brown algae,   Rhamnose 6-deoxy-L-mannose in plant glycosides....

   * Nucleotides, A,C,T,G.

-  * A and G are called Purines, which contains a sinx membered nitrogen containing ring fused with an imidazole.
+  * A and G are called Purines, which contains a six membered nitrogen containing ring fused with an imidazole.

   * A, C, U for RNA are the Pyrimidines which contains only a six membered nitrogen containing ring.

-  * Phosphate backbone is formed by the linkage between the 5th phosphate group of one nucleotide and the 3rd OH group of the other.
+  * Phosphate backbone is formed by the linkage between the 5th phosphate group of one nucleotide and the 3rd OH group of the other complimentary nucleotide.

   * Nucleoside, made up of a purine or a pyrimidine and a 5 carbon ribose sugar.